 We have a three-day Changeover: First Session ends Tuesday July 25 and Second Session starts Thursday July 27.
-Eight-week campers choose one of the following choices for Changeover (which you will indicate on your camper's travel form):
+Six and eight week campers choose one of the following choices for Changeover (which you will indicate on your camper's travel form):

 - Go to Toronto on a camp bus on July 25 in the morning and come back to camp on a camp bus on July 27 in the afternoon.
 (We charge half our regular bus price for this.)

-- Parents may pick up eight-weekers at camp July 25 between 9:30 and 11:00 am, and bring them back to camp July 27 between 2:00 and 3:30 pm (BEFORE buses with 2nd session campers arrive, to avoid congestion and waiting time in cars).
+- Parents may pick up six and eight weekers at camp July 25 between 9:30 and 11:00 am, and bring them back to camp July 27 between 2:00 and 3:30 pm (BEFORE buses with 2nd session campers arrive, to avoid congestion and waiting time in cars).

-In the case of July four-weekers, you could pick up both kids July 25 in the morning, and bring back the eight-weeker to us July 27 (or use our bus service for that).
+In the case of July four-weekers, you could pick up both kids July 25 in the morning, and bring back the six/eight-weeker to us July 27 (or use our bus service for that).

-In the case of August four-weekers, you could pick up your eight-weeker July 25 and bring both kids to camp July 27 (or use our bus service for that).
+In the case of August four-weekers, you could pick up your six/eight-weeker July 25 and bring both kids to camp July 27 (or use our bus service for that).

 If you are driving your campers to camp after Changeover (July 27), please arrive at camp between 3:00 and 5:30 pm, not earlier, so that your four-week August campers can be properly greeted by their counsellors.